 It is on October 23 and 25 in Dorchester with Dom Joly opening the event on the first day with a talk about his life and career as outlined in his book Here Comes the Clown.

 The Sherborne Literary Festival is on October 14 to October 18.
 Kate Adie is closing the event with her appearance on the evening of October 18.

 The eighth-annual Marshwood Arts Awards are being held at Bridport Arts Centre on October 23 before an exhibition of work by winners and judges from October 24 to November 23.

 Battens has supported the cultural scene for many years through its charitable trust's sponsorship of Dorchester Arts.

-Christine Butterworth worked in arts administration in London for seven years before becoming a solicitor.
+Christine Butterfield worked in arts administration in London for seven years before becoming a solicitor.
 During her legal career she has also maintained and developed close links with contacts in the arts sector, including the Ashmolean, Modern Art Oxford and the National Gallery, advising on legacy campaigns and other legal matters.

 Brian has a wealth of experience in business law and specialises in legal advice for film production and distribution, television, publishing, theatre and the arts.

 For more details or to speak to one of our solicitors please call 01305 250560 or 01935 846000.